 > 100 46 1560 2080

-The wind load exposed by the windows is determined as follows in accordance with the TS 498 standard.
+The wind loads to which the windows are exposed are determined as follows according to TS 498 standard.

 W = Cf.q (kN/m2)